 So, think for a while, journal around your thoughts and feelings and let’s chat.

-Writing a book is not just about the book, it is a process that connects you to your inner wisdom, helps you to discover your voice, helps you to grow as a person and gives you a great marketing vehicle.
+Writing a book is not just about the book, it is a process that connects you to your inner wisdom, helps you to discover your voice, find your voice, helps you to grow as a person and gives you a great marketing vehicle.
 It is an amazing brand and confidence building tool.

 Before you start to write a book